How the Program Works

 - 2 teachers will be accepted for the Spring 2020 Semester

 Why You Should Apply

-- You will earn four college credits for successfully completing the program.
-This equates to a $2,000+ scholarship!
+- You will earn 3 college credits for successfully completing the program.
+This is a $1,716 scholarship!

-- There is a strong need for information assurance and cyber defense professionals.
+- There is a strong need for knowledge of information assurance and cyber defense principles across all industries.

-- The philosophy of this curriculum is to develop analysts–helping you build and apply your problem-solving skills.
+- The program will help you build and apply problem-solving skills

 Who Should Apply

 - Female students, first-generation students planning to attend college, and/or low-income students are encouraged to apply